Aliases for MESP2 Gene

 This gene encodes a member of the bHLH family of transcription factors and plays a key role in defining the rostrocaudal patterning of somites via interactions with multiple Notch signaling pathways.
 This gene is expressed in the anterior presomitic mesoderm and is downregulated immediately after the formation of segmented somites.
 This gene also plays a role in the formation of epithelial somitic mesoderm and cardiac mesoderm.
 Mutations in the MESP2 gene cause autosomal recessive spondylocostal dystosis 2 (SCD02). [provided by RefSeq, Oct 2008]

 GeneCards Summary for MESP2 Gene

 MESP2 (Mesoderm Posterior BHLH Transcription Factor 2) is a Protein Coding gene.
-Diseases associated with MESP2 include spondylocostal dysostosis 2, autosomal recessive and spondylocostal dysostosis, autosomal recessive.
-Among its related pathways are Cardiac Progenitor Differentiation.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein dimerization activity.
+Diseases associated with MESP2 include Spondylocostal Dysostosis 2, Autosomal Recessive and Spondylocostal Dysostosis 2.
+Among its related pathways are Cardiac Progenitor Differentiation and Gene regulatory network modelling somitogenesis.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and protein dimerization activity.
 An important paralog of this gene is MESP1.

 UniProtKB/Swiss-Prot for MESP2 Gene